Last updated on October 21st, 2020 at 04:24 am

 Repeat Step 1 for the strip light toggle switchbacking.

 Find a suitable place under the cabinets in your kitchen (or wherever you are installing your strip lights) to install the toggle switch and power adaptor.
-This should be should be in a corner of the room, close to a wall mains switch so that it can be reached easily to turn the lights on when anyone goes into the kitchen.
+This should be in a corner of the room or close to a wall main switch so that it can be reached easily to turn the lights on when anyone goes into the kitchen.

 Take off the protective paper from the tape on the back of the adaptor and press the adaptor firmly into the bottom of the cabinet.
 By doing it this way, you are allowing for more space to fit the actual lights themselves.